njazz/ceammc-pdobject-class-wrapper/README.md

 - Other issues:
   * static/plain function object that accepts pointer as argument crashes when it receives message
-  * docs are not generated for functions with templated types as args or return
   * some types don't register as correct and output NULL DataAtom
   * objects report false "bad message format" error when function accepts vectors
   * messages with wrong arg count are truncated to last elements, this should be fixed